Stefan-Tian/docker-react/explain.md

 - Build our image using Dockerfile.dev
 - Tell Travis how to run our test suite
 - Tell how to deploy our code to AWS

+### AWS secret api keys

+- Don't put api keys directly in your travis.yml file, go to travisCI settings, and set it as an environment variable